mnot/I-D/how-did-that-get-into-the-repo/draft.md

 described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

 This document uses ABNF {{!RFC5234}}, including by reference the following rules: ALPHA, DIGIT.
+It also uses the pchar rule from {{!RFCX3986}}.

 # The secret-token URI scheme